Yauri Emirate: History

 However, by the eighteenth century, slave raiding had clipped the political and economic structures of the area.
 The need for a much more powerful political entity became necessary in order to strengthen the emirate against slave raiders from without.
 A movement by the ruling and malleable Gungawas to assimilate with the dominant Hausas in the region led to a gradual inter-ethnic political relationship with Hausas.
-However, in early nineteenth century, the success of the Funlani jihad made Yauri a tributary state of Gwandu.
+However, in early nineteenth century, the success of the Fulani jihad made Yauri a tributary state of Gwandu.